Skip to main content

 [video-to-gif output image]

-Stories are private data, so we can only collect them if the influencer has connected their Instagram account to Upfluence.
+Instagram Stories are private data, so Upfluence can only collect them if the influencer has:

 Due to X's recent changes, some X posts are no longer public, which prevents automatic collection.
 You can still manually import individual X posts by using their URLs.